Blog

 Working alongside governments and local communities, FECOFUN and Together for Nepal are building the foundation needed to reduce deforestation, alleviate poverty for its most vulnerable communities, and empower women leaders like Nira and Nanda even after COVID-19 becomes a part of history.

 For more information on the Together for Nepal Initiative, please contact Bharati Pathak.
+We are grateful to FECOFUN’s Bharati Pathak and Asmita Panday for providing the resources for this story.

 Interested in receiving notifications about new blog posts?
 Subscribe to The Land Writes Blog now to get new posts delivered right to your inbox.